 Following in the footsteps of Simon Rattle, Sakari Oramo, and Andris Nelsons at Birmingham, Ms. Gražinytė-Tyla has electrified audiences all over the world.

 Menahem Pressler, founding member and pianist of the Beaux Arts Trio, and among the world’s most distinguished and honored musicians, continues, at age 94, to captivate audiences wherever he performs.

 Mahler’s 4th symphony has a crucial last-movement role for soprano, and young Chicago native Janai Brugger, a rising star herself on both the opera and concert stages around the world, will be onstage for this Philadelphia performance.

-During intermission, WRTI’s Susan Lewis will have a backstage conversation with Maestra Gražinytė-Tyla, and Bliss Michelson will sit down for a talk with Ms. Brugger.
+During intermission, WRTI’s Susan Lewis chats backstage with Maestra Gražinytė-Tyla, and Bliss Michelson sits down for a talk with Ms. Brugger.

 It’s hard to top Mozart and Mahler, so I hope you’ll join me for this Philadelphia Orchestra re-broadcast!

 Janai Brugger, soprano